 Me before you.
-The recommendations to read this book were so promising that I skip a lot of books from my list and jumped to this one.
-Devanshi, who I like to call my book sister was gushing all about it from the time she has read it and was in for a long impatient wait until I read it and discussed all about it with her.
+The recommendations to read this book were so promising that I skip a lot of books from my list and jumped onto this one.
+Devanshi, who I like to call my book sister was gushing all about it from the time she has read it and was in for a long impatient wait until I read it and discussed all with her.
 Now that I’m done but not yet dusted with this book here’s what I think of it.

 Happy reading! 🙂

 The book starts from the standpoint of Katie, who is a book editor in New York.
 She’s sour from her recent break up with Matt, the man she loves and a poet from Martha’s vineyard.
 Matt finds it difficult for Katie and him to be together but is unable to reason why so he leaves her a diary which would provide Katie a legit explanation.
 Matt looks like a playboy while Katie has been portrayed as someone hopelessly in love.
 However, as the story advances and narratives change, the blinds from characters unwrap.
 The book has some really good insights to give on finding the right person, balancing life, family, fresh starts and second chances in love.
 Patterson attempts for twists in storyline to surprise the readers, but doesn’t quite succeed at it.
 As a unmarried woman, I was not able to relate so much with Suzanne’s point of view which is prominent throughout the book and mainly addressing on motherhood.
 However, older men and women in that phase of life may devour upon it.
 At some points the story in the seems so sweet that it makes you believe the world must have been made of sunshine and rainbows instead of rocks and water.
 Despite some let downs the romance lunges the story forward and sends out a good word for Patterson.